pliang279/MultiBench/sphinx/source/start/datadownload.rst

 Access to the MIMIC dataset is restricted, and as a result you will need to follow the instructions `here <https://mimic.mit.edu/iv/access/>`_ to gain access.

-Once you do so, email ylyu1@andrew.cmu.edu with proof of those credentials to gain access to the preprocessed `im.pk` file we use in our dataloaders.
+Once you do so, email yiweilyu@umich.edu with proof of those credentials to gain access to the preprocessed `im.pk` file we use in our dataloaders.

 To load it, you can then use the following snippet: